lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 I recommend creating a <code>/snippets</code> sub-directory so you can easily find them in future.

 Note that the Library directory is a hidden file so you'll need to show hidden files.
-If you're macOS Sierra or newer you can show hidden files via <code>CMD + SHIFT + .</code> otherwise you will need to load up terminal [follow the instructions here](https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/).
+If you're on macOS Sierra or newer you can show hidden files via <code>CMD + SHIFT + .</code> otherwise you'll need to load up terminal and type the following to add.

+{{< highlight xml >}}
+# Show hidden files
+defaults write com.apple.finder AppleShowAllFiles YES

+$ Hide hidden files
+defaults write com.apple.finder AppleShowAllFiles NO
+{{< /highlight >}}

+You will need to relaunch finder before these changes will take effect.
+For more info on showing / hiding hidden files I recommend [Ian Lunn's article](https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/).

 Hope these are useful, let me know in the comments if you have any suggestions